jameshole/lumberjack-cli/README.md

 chop [options]
 ```

-When run with no arguments (and no `defaultCommand` configured), Lumberjack enters interactive mode.

-When run with detection flags but without `--branch` or `--tree`, both branches and worktrees are processed.
+At least one detection flag is required.
+When run without `--branch` or `--tree`, both branches and worktrees are processed.

 ---